 On the other hand, it would be a good idea to bring several packages of stickers with you that have English words on them – “great”, “good job” etc.

 Not only is this an effective way to reinforce vocabulary, but also make great rewards for good behavior.
 Use rewards judiciously or else all of your students will expect rewards all the time.

 Western games such as Twister, Monopoly, Uno, and Boggle also make great ‘fun time’ activities.

-- Tampons – You can buy OB tampons in local convenience stores such as 7-11 and Family Mart.
-Shops such as Watson’s and Cosmed sell tampons with applicators.
+- Tampons – You can buy tampons in local convenience stores such as 7-11, Family Mart, and at shops like Carrefour, Watson’s, Cosmed, and other supermarkets

 - Bras – Bring extra from home if you wear a large size bra.

 - Birth Control Pills – Birth control pills are available in Taiwan.
-You can buy them over the counter (NT$500-NT$600), but it’s cheaper to see your doctor for a prescription.
-A month’s worth of birth control pills will set you back NT$150-250 once you have your ARC card.
+You can buy them over the counter (NT$500-NT$600).

 - Condoms – These are a good thing to have whether active or not.
 Asian condoms tend to break easily and are different sizes.